dharmab/skyeye/docs/ADMIN.md

 ## Major Known Issues

-- **High**: SkyEye becomes hung after a new mission is started in the DCS server.
-It continues to run, but reports that the airspace is clear.
-[Bug tracked here](https://github.com/dharmab/skyeye/issues/75).
-  - Workaround: Restart SkyEye after a new mission starts.
 - **Medium**: SkyEye will not report about hostile contacts below 50 knots.
 Unfortunately, this includes hostile helicopters that are moving slowly or hovering.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/65).
 - See also [this section in the player guide](PLAYER.md#a-word-of-warning) about the bots' limitations.